comp-bio-master/assignment-03-Thomasmoody332/README.md

 5. Clean up the old commenting that precedes the variables being set by removing unneccessary or duplicated comments.

+6. Modify the script to add at least one more column of data (extracted from the admesh.out file) to the final tidy data file.

 ### To `push` your changes to your repository on GitHub, and thus submit the assigment, do the following

 * change directories to the directory for this assignment